robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

    - Create a new Resource Group (easy to delete the whole group at the end)

-   - Name the resource group `kubernetes` and
+   - Name the resource group `kubernetes`

    - Pick an Azure region close to you

    - Choose a descriptive name for the Azure Container Registry

-   - Enable the Admin user

    - You can choose to change the SKU to Basic or leave it at Standard.
 See also https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus.